 It wasn’t really about women and the damage that Baker Brown might be doing.
 A crucial issue in the society’s acrimonious debate was not the historical origin of clitoridectomy, or even its efficacy, but instead the matter of consent.
 Not that of the women undergoing the procedure – but of their fathers and husbands.

 Baker Brown argued that he had sometimes not asked husbands because the female patient begged him to do the operation in secret.
 Was this an acceptable interpretation of patient confidentiality?
 The society thought not.
 Baker Brown was expelled; his clinic closed, and he was left bankrupt.
 He died in 1873 from “softening of the brain”.
-His “operation” was no longer acceptable in the UK, though in the US it continued to be performed until the 1890s.
+His “operation” was no longer acceptable in the UK, though in the US it continued to be performed until the mid-20th century.

 Since then, of course, we rail against FGM as an uncivilised act.
 But it wasn’t always so.

 An earlier draft of this article said that the clitoridectomy continued to be performed in the US until the 1890s.
 This has been revised to the mid-20th century.